xpandit/ai-agents-hack/challenge-7/README.md

 - Measure response quality, accuracy, and helpfulness
 - Optimize prompt engineering and agent interactions

-## Framework Integration Insights

-Recent developments have shown promising ways to integrate Semantic Kernel and AutoGen:

-### From Semantic Kernel to AutoGen
-- Use Semantic Kernel plugins as custom tools in AutoGen agents
-- Leverage Semantic Kernel's planner for high-level task decomposition in AutoGen
-- Export Semantic Kernel agents as participants in AutoGen group chats

-### From AutoGen to Semantic Kernel
-- Use AutoGen's multi-agent conversation patterns within Semantic Kernel's framework
-- Leverage AutoGen's research-oriented patterns for Semantic Kernel agent design
-- Implement AutoGen's state tracking mechanisms in Semantic Kernel agents

 ## Challenge Success Criteria

 Your Employee Onboarding Assistant System should: